Since its founding almost 30 years ago, Barrett, The Honors College at Arizona State University has emerged as a

 Barrett @ Vista del Sol is the latest expansion of our four-year residential college community, which is so integral to the Barrett experience.
 Barrett @ Vista del Sol - a complex covering over 20 acres - accommodates 1,800 sophomore, junior, and senior students in an apartment-style living community that offers easy access to faculty and staff, classrooms, the dining hall and other services, support and amenities that are provided to all honors students.
 Apartments include a living room, full kitchen, and washer and dryer.

 Students living in Barrett @ Vista del Sol and all Barrett students have access to the swimming pool, barbecue and grill facilities, volleyball and basketball courts, 24-hour gym, and a recreational lounge.
 The Gold Dome is an outdoor venue that is used for student organization gatherings, yoga classes, and alumni events.
 The Barrett Student Center located at Vista del Sol has a computer lab and print anywhere station.
 It is a convenient location for meetings, events, and studying.

 There are also unique honors-only living and learning communities at the ASU Downtown, Polytechnic, and West campuses.
 In every way, Barrett students at Downtown, Polytechnic, and West enjoy a fully developed honors experience with physical amenities designed to support their classroom learning, extracurricular involvement, professional development, and personal growth.

 At ASU Downtown, the Barrett Residential Community in Taylor Place is an engaging living and learning environment consisting of a diverse group of multi-disciplinary honors students.
 A new Barrett Headquarters space is opening this year at the Mercado complex on the Downtown campus.
-Barrett Polytechnic freshmen reside on the second and third floors of Century Hall; sophomores, juniors, and seniors on the Polytechnic campus will now have the unique opportunity to live in the new "Century Hall II" which will also house a new Barrett Headquarters area and opens in fall 2020.
+Barrett Polytechnic students live in the newly constructed Lantana Hall, which opened in Fall 2020 and also houses the Barrett Polytechnic Suite, where students can connect with honors advisors and staff and participate in Barrett events and programs.
 And at the ASU West campus, Barrett students live in the honors hall at Casa de Oro.
 We encourage our website visitors to learn more about Barrett across ASU through our video tours and visit opportunities.